 Offers tax deductions for current and capital expenditures as well as investment tax credits.

-- Canadian businesses conducting research and development in the areas experimental development, applied research, basic research and support work may qualify.
+- Canadian businesses conducting research and development in the areas of experimental development, applied research, basic research, and support work may qualify.

 - Deadline: At least three (3) weeks prior to the start of the work term.

 Pacific Leaders Tuition Grant for BC Public Service Co-op Employees